MarcoPon/BlockHashLoc/README.md

 ## Demo tour

 BlockHashLoc is composed of two separate tools:
- - BHLMake: create BHL files
+ - BHLMake: create BHL files with block-hashes and metadata
  - BHLReco: recover files searching for the block's hashes contained in a set of BHL files

 There are in some case many parameters but the default are sensible so it's generally pretty simple.